knpuniversity/oo/knpu/episode2/battle-result-model.md

 Both ways are fine - but I like to use the ``__construct()`` strategy for any properties that are required.
 You *must* give your ship a name - it doesn't make sense to have a nameless Ship fighting battles.
+How will they know who to write songs about?

 A `BattleResult` only makes sense with *all* of this information - that's perfect for setting via the constructor!
 Create a new `public function __construct()`